Sch3lp/angular2-master-class-starter/LEARNINKS.md

 ## Singular operation in relation to Observables
 _Singular_ means being able to get both a _success_ and _failed_ result.

+## Non-singular operations in relation to Observables
+Basically means _infinite stream_ handling (e.g. mouseMoved Event), also applies to Observables.

 ## Observables are like Streams in Java
 .